justinalm/justinalm.github.io/_work/the-jostle-blog.md

 </div>

 <div class="mw-700  u-mar-auto  u-mar-b05">
-    <p>I added a “Read more” section with links to the previous/next articles in the blog (based on publish date).
-This way, people can continue their journey in the blog after surfing in from a link on Google or another social channel.</p>
+    <p>At the bottom of each article, I added “Read more” pagination with links to the previous/next articles in the blog (based on publish date).
+This enables the reader can discover more content after surfing to the blog from a link on Google or another social channel.</p>
 </div>

 <figure class="bp1-u-textAlign-center">